 By Carrie Havranek

-1. Add coffee or chocolate to sweeten the heat
+1. Try coffee and/or chocolate to balance the heat

-A chef friend has won awards for his chili, which includes both a couple of tablespoons of coffee and an ounce or two of dark chocolate to round out the fiery chili recipe.
-Both coffee and chocolate bring earthy sweetness to the dish as a way to temper some of the heat.
-You can use semi-sweet morsels, dark chocolate, or cocoa powder.
-This trick works great in meaty chilis and especially in a black bean vegetarian chili.
+A chef friend of ours has won awards for his chili, which includes both a couple tablespoons of coffee and an ounce or two of dark chocolate.
+These flavors may seem strange to add to a big pot of chili, but the truth is, they add depth and can round out the fiery flavors.
+Both coffee and chocolate bring a deep earthiness to the dish, as a way to temper some of the heat.
+You can use semi-sweet chocolate morsels (although have a light touch with this!), a high percentage dark chocolate, or even a little cocoa powder to add a touch of sweetness and a hit of richness.
+We also recommend adding a half a shot of espresso or a tablespoon or two of a strong, black coffee.
+This trick works great in all kinds of chilis, from indulgent, meaty versions to three-bean vegetarian options.

-Recipe to try: This Cocoa Chocolate Chili from Robb Wolf without the beef and turn it vegetarian.
-(As it’s written, it’s paleo).
+Recipe to try: This Cocoa Chocolate Chili from Robb Wolf without the beef to turn it vegetarian.
+(And as it’s written, it’s paleo).

-The base of your chili is a place to pack in flavor so level up on the stock.
+The base of your chili is a place to pack in flavor, so level up on the stock.
 If you usually use regular broth, try bone broth for additional protein and a richer texture.
-This rule works for everything from white chicken chili to a spicy beefy number.
-If you’re making vegetarian chili, a savory miso or dashi broth can level up the umami with just one ingredient swap.
+This rule works for everything, from a more delicate white chicken chili to a hearty three-meat chili with Italian sausage .
+If you’re making vegetarian chili, replacing standard vegetable stock with a savory miso or dashi broth can seriously level up the umami — with just a one-ingredient swap.

 Recipe to try: White Chicken Chili from Cooking Classy, and swap out the cream cheese for Greek yogurt to make it healthier without sacrificing creaminess.

-3. Add freezer staples to bulk it up
+3. Add freezer staples for texture and flavor

 4. Amp up the umami for amazing depth

-Recipe to try: This best ever vegan chili from Foolproof Living brings the umami with dried mushrooms, tomato paste, and soy sauce.
+Recipe to try: This Best Ever Vegan Chili from Foolproof Living brings the umami to the fore with dried mushrooms, tomato paste, and soy sauce.

 Adding greens to your chili is one of the easiest ways to up the nutrition of the dish.
-At the very end of cooking, add in your favorite green.
-They’ll wilt and lose flavor (and nutrition) if you add them too early and become overcooked.
-Baby spinach is an easy candidate along with chopped kale, collards, or Swiss chard.
-We can all agree that greens are good for us, right?
+At the very end of cooking, remove everything you’re planning to store to a container, then toss in a couple of handfuls of your favorite green before serving.
+Here’s the thing: they’ll wilt and lose flavor (and nutrition) if you add them too early and become overcooked, but if you add them right towards the end?
+Gorgeous.
+Baby spinach is an easy candidate — and wilts in seconds — but chopped kale, collards, or Swiss chard are all excellent, too.
+And we can all agree that greens are good for us, right?